anmuller/CusToM/README.md

 After downloading the main folder and placing it in a relevant location, the installation only consists in running the Installation file.
 It checks if you have a compatible version of Matlab, if the needed toolboxes are installed.
 The function will also add the Functions folder of CusToM to your current path.

-CusToM was implemented and tested with the Matlab 2018a version.
+CusToM was implemented and tested with the Matlab 2018a version on Windows 10.
 Authors can not guarantee that the code could be run on previous versions.
 Here is a list of toolboxes which appear to be used in CusToM:
 * Symbolic Matlab Toolbox
 * Optimization Toolbox
 * Parallel Computing Toolbox.

+CusToM was not developped on MacosX and Linux.
+For MacosX, it could be necessary to download the source files of BTK and to compile and install BTK accordingly with your device.
+You would need to download [btk-core-0.3.0\_src.zip](https://code.google.com/archive/p/b-tk/downloads).

 # Data processing examples <a name="Dataprocessingexamples"></a>